ftherrien/VaspGibbs/README.md

 * https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Statistical_Thermodynamics_(Jeschke)/06%3A_Partition_Functions_of_Gases/6.04%3A_Rotational_Partition_Function

-**Under development**
+## **Under development**

 The features stated above should already work.
-ZPE is calculated.
-Currently working on heat capacity and entropy contributions from vibrations, rotations and translations.
+Currently all quantities are calculated and printed in `VaspGibbs.md` but features are mostly untested: use with care.
+The `molecule` feature (rotation, translation) is untested.

+*Next steps:* more testing, setup.py, pypi